Here are some of the questions and answers people ask about our sweat lodge:

 Back to Top

 How hot does it get?
 It gets as hot as any sauna I have ever been in.
 The rocks are glowing red and the steam is at least the boiling point of water.
-I can think of two reasons why people ask this question.
+We can think of two reasons why people ask this question.
 One is that they have health concerns.
 If your doctor gives the go ahead for you to go to saunas then I expect the sweat lodge will be okay.
-Some medical conditions and medicines do have heat interactions and your concern is important, do ask your doctor.
+Some medical conditions and medicines do have heat interactions and your concern is important.
+Do ask your doctor.

 But if the reason you ask this question is that you are afraid of being uncomfortable, then the sweat lodge may not be for you.
 The sweat lodge is uncomfortable.
 We crawl on our hands and knees on the earth, sit for an hour or more in a tight cramped position, and have heat and steam pour over us in the complete darkness.
 All the while we pray.
 This is a very physical way to pray and it is not for everyone.